 The University of Basel has licensed the US-American software ZOOM for digital teaching during the period of suspended classroom teaching.
 To protect the personal data processed by Zoom and its subcontractors, the University has signed the required Global Data Processing Addendum.
 Despite this addendum, no confidential, secret or particularly sensitive data may be transmitted, uploaded, etc. via Zoom.

-Please pay attention to data protection and copyright law when uploading videos or teaching digitally.
-Refrain from using information about clearly identified or contextually identifiable persons, e.g. photographs & film recordings of students, patients, etc., unless the persons concerned have consented to publication by you for this purpose.
+Pay attention to data protection and copyright when uploading videos or for your online courses.
+Please refrain from using information about clearly defined or contextually identifiable persons, e.g. photographs & film recordings of students, patients, etc., unless the persons concerned have consented to publication by you for this purpose.

-If you use works (images, texts, etc.) of other authors in your videos or online courses, please indicate the source of the works, especially in the case of works from the Internet.
+If you use works (images, texts etc.) by other authors in your videos or online courses, please indicate the source of the works, especially in the case of works from the Internet.

 Questions & Answers